nihalkoprulu/task-management/README.md

 If you choose Delete, an alert dialog will appear to confirm the action.
 If confirmed, the task will be deleted.

+#### Code Structure

+`App.tsx`

+It renders core components and wraps the app in various context providers for state management.

+`components/`

+Contains all reusable UI components, such as common, any task-related components.

+`contexts/`

+Holds context files that manage and provide state to the components.

+`views/`

+Contains the main views that structure the app.

+`utils/`

+Contains utility functions and TypeScript interfaces.

+`assets/`

+Stores static assets, such as global styles, theme definitions, and images.
+This can include CSS or styled-components files, icons, and other design assets.

+`routers/`

+Manages routing for the app, defining the navigation structure and paths for each view.

+`helpers/`

+Holds helper functions that are used throughout the app.

+`lib/`

+Contains mock data for testing and initial task data.

 #### State Management

 State is managed using Context API.
 There are two main contexts: TaskContext and FilterContext.